greyatom-school/the-minerva-project/FEWD/sprint_4/3. Foundations of ReactJS/Assessment Quiz.md

 a.
 By letting the DOM take control over the flow of elements.

 b.
 By manually defining the onChange and the value properties of elements.
-[Correct answer]

 c.
 By defining only the onChange property of elements.